vishvAsa/sanskrit/vyAkaraNam/whitney/22_Chapter_XVIII_FORMATION_OF_COMPOUND_STEMS.md

 c\.
 Case-forms are especially frequent in the prior members of compounds with adjective derivatives in `a` showing `guṇa`-strengthening of the
 root: thus, fox example,
-`abhayaṁkará, yudhiṁgamá, dhanaṁjayá, puraṁdará, viçvambhará, divākará, talpeçayá, diviṣṭambhá`.
+`abhayaṁkará, yudhiṁgamá, dhanaṁjayá, puraṁdará, viśvambhará, divākará, talpeśayá, diviṣṭambhá`.

 1271\.
 Compounds with verbal nouns and adjectives in `ana` are very numerous, and have the accent always on the radical syllable (as in the case of compounds with verbal prefixes: 1150 e).

 a\.
-Examples are: `keçavárdhana` *hair-increasing*, `āyuṣpratáraṇa` *life-lengthening*, `tanūpā́na` *body-protecting;* `devahéḍana` *hatred of the gods*, `puṁsúvana` *giving birth to males*.
+Examples are: `keśavárdhana` *hair-increasing*, `āyuṣpratáraṇa` *life-lengthening*, `tanūpā́na` *body-protecting;* `devahéḍana` *hatred of the gods*, `puṁsúvana` *giving birth to males*.